dequis/takeaway/README.md

 # takeaway

-Small python takeaway android api implementation + order history dumper
+Small unofficial python takeaway android api implementation + order history dumper

-For takeaway.com/lieferando/thuisbezorgd/etc, but only tested with lieferando
+For takeaway.com/lieferando/thuisbezorgd/etc, but only tested with lieferando, and not affiliated with any of those.

 Credit for the api reference to https://github.com/TakeawayAPI/

-I do not intend to maintain this for anything but my use case (personal budgeting), fork it and rename it if you want to make it into a general purpose python API.
+I do not intend to maintain this for anything but my use case (personal budgeting).
+Fork it and rename it if you want to make it into a general purpose python API.
+Or use the node/php ones that the TakeawayAPI people implemented.

 ## Deps